smishra2818/globally-distributed-database-with-raft/deploy-raft-replication/deploy-raft-replication.md

 8. Exit and back to gsmhost.

-9. Repeat Task 3 steps to configure other shards.
+11. Repeat Task 3 steps to configure other shards.

-10.   sadf